e-c-k-e-r/vall-e/README.md

   * `flash_attn`: uses the available `flash_attn` package (including `flash_attn==1.0.9` through a funny wrapper)
   * `flash_attn_v100`: uses [ZRayZzz/flash-attention-v100](https://github.com/ZRayZzz/flash-attention-v100/)'s Flash Attention for Volta (but doesn't work currently)
   * `fused_attn`: uses an implementation using `triton` (tested on my 7900XTX and V100s), but seems to introduce errors when used to train after a while
+  * `default`: uses the naive path for hte internal implementation (used for attention-debugging purposed)
 * `transformers` Llama\*Attention implementations:
   * `eager`: default `LlamaAttention`
   * `sdpa`: integrated `LlamaSdpaAttention` attention model